-The Round Lake Area Park District has allocated capital funds for several park and facility improvement projects in 2019.
+The Round Lake Area Park District has allocated capital funds for several park and facility improvement projects.
 Updates regarding the status of projects will be posted here as improvements progress.

-Cranberry Lakes Park - Playground Replacement: (Planning Stage) This Park was identified through the Park District's replacement program as needing all new equipment and safety surfacing.
+Viking Park - Playground Replacement: New playground equipment was installed at Viking Park, 764 W. Nippersink Road, Round Lake, in November/December 2020.
+This park was identified through the Park District's replacement program as needing all new equipment and safety surfacing.
 The District created an equipment replacement schedule to ensure all components meet today's safety and accessibility standards.
-The standard useful life of a playground is approximately 15 years.
-This current playground was built in 2004.

 Kids Around the World: When possible, the Park District collaborates with Kids Around the World, an agency that removes existing playground parts and refurbishes them for use in other countries.
 Learn more at https://www.katw.net/.